Eric Williams

-Eric Eustace Williams (25 September 1911 – 29 March 1981) was a Trinidad and Tobago politician.
-He has been dubbed as the "Father of the Nation", having led the then-British Colony of Trinidad and Tobago to majority rule on 28 October 1956, to independence on 31 August 1962, and republic status, on 1 August 1976, leading an unbroken string of general elections victories with his political party, the People's National Movement, until his death in 1981.
+Eric Eustace Williams (25 September 1911 – 29 March 1981) was a Trinidadian politician, who has been dubbed the "Father of the Nation" having led the then-British Colony of Trinidad and Tobago to majority rule on 28 October 1956, to independence on 31 August 1962, and republic status, on 1 August 1976, leading an unbroken string of general election victories with his political party, the People's National Movement, until his death in 1981.
 He represented Port of Spain South in the Parliament of Trinidad and Tobago.

-He was the first Prime Minister of Trinidad and Tobago and also a Caribbean historian, most noted for his book entitled Capitalism and Slavery.
+He was the first Prime Minister of Trinidad and Tobago and also a Caribbean historian, most noted for his Capitalism and Slavery.

 Early life

 Williams was born on 25 September in 1911.
 His father Thomas Henry Williams was a minor civil servant and devout Roman Catholic, and his mother Eliza Frances Boissiere (13 April 1888 – 1969) was a descendant of the mixed French Creole Mulatto elite and had African and French ancestry.
 She was a descendant of the notable de Boissière family in Trinidad.
 Eliza's paternal grandfather was John Boissiere, a married upper-middle class Frenchman who had an intimate relationship with an African slave named Ma Zu Zule.
 From the union, Jules Arnold Boissiere, father of Eliza, was born.
 His sister Lucy married Alexander Chamberlain Alexis, who was a minister in his government.

-He saw his first school years at Tranquillity Boys' Intermediate Government School and he was later educated at Queen's Royal College in Port of Spain, where he excelled at academics and football.
-A football injury at QRC led to a hearing problem which he wore a hearing aid to correct.
+He saw his first school years at Tranquillity Boys' Intermediate Government School and he was later educated at Queen's Royal College in Port of Spain, where he excelled both academically and at football.
+A football injury at QRC led to a hearing problem, after which he wore a hearing aid.

 He won an island scholarship in 1932, which allowed him to attend St. Catherine's Society, Oxford (later renamed St. Catherine's College).
 In 1935, he received a first class honours degree, and ranked first among history graduates that year.
 He also represented the university at football.
-In 1938, he went on to obtain his doctorate (see section below).
+In 1938, he went on to obtain his doctorate.
 In Inward Hunger, his autobiography, he described his experience of studying at Oxford, including his frustrations with rampant racial discrimination at the institution, and his travels in Germany after the Nazis' seizure of power.